Huegoxaga/notes/java/README.md

 ## Introduction

 - Java is a high level, modern programming language designed in 1990s by Sun Microsystems, and currently owned by Oracle.
-- javac is the complier executable that is used compile .java(source code) file into .class(byte code) file.
+- `javac` is the complier executable that is used compile .java(source code) file into .class(byte code) file.
-- java executable is used to run complied byte code.
+- `java` executable is used to run complied byte code.
 It creates an instance of a Java Virtual Machine(JVM) with an area in the node’s memory.
 - Java Runtime Environment (JRE) contains java executable.
-- Java Development Kit (JDK) contains java and javac.
+- Java Development Kit (JDK) contains `java` and `javac`.
 - Standard Edition(SE) is the regular JDK for developing applications.
 - Enterprise Edition(EE) contains SE plus the application server and more.
 - A redistributable package is used to deploy applications.